-Earnings or Pre-disability Earnings means the Employee's earnings for a normal work week that does not exceed 40 hours, not including bonuses, deferred compensation, overtime pay and other additional compensation that the Employee may be receiving at the time of Disability.
+Earnings or Pre-disability Earnings

+The Employee's Earnings for a normal work week that does not exceed 40 hours, not including bonuses, deferred compensation, overtime pay and other additional compensation that the Employee may be receiving at the time of Disability.

-Earnings While Disabled means the monthly earnings you receive from the Employer (excluding sick leave, vacation leave and paid time off) and any other employment while Disabled.
+Earnings While Disabled

+The monthly Earnings you receive from the Employer (excluding sick leave, vacation leave and paid time off) and any other employment while Disabled.
+However, if the other employment is a job you held in addition to active full-time employment with the Employer, then during the

-However, if the other employment is a job you held in addition to active full-time employment with the Employer, then during the Benefit Waiting Period and for the next 24 months, any earnings from other employment will be Earnings While Disabled only to the extent that they exceed the average monthly Earnings received from this other employment during the six month period immediately prior to becoming Disabled.
+Benefit Waiting Period and for the next 24 months, any Earnings from other employment will be Earnings While Disabled only to the extent that they exceed the average monthly Earnings received from this other employment during the six month period immediately prior to becoming Disabled.

-Eligibility Waiting Period means the period, if any, chosen by the Employer, of continuous employment with the Employer required before participation in the Plan is available to an Employee.
+Eligibility Waiting Period

+The period, if any, chosen by the Employer, of continuous employment with the Employer required before participation in the Plan is available to an Employee.

+Employee

-Employee means a person who is:
+A person who is: